Progent: Securing AI Agents with Privilege Control: Experiment Details

 \section{Experiment Details}

 We consistently use gpt-4o in most experiments unless specified (e.g., those comparing performance with different models).
-Here are the model checkpoints we used: gpt-4o (e gpt-4o-2024-08-06), gpt-4.1 (gpt-4.1-2025-04-14), claude-sonnet-4 (claude-sonnet-4-20250514), gemini-2.5-flash (gemini-2.5-flash), Deberta (protectai/deberta-v3-base-prompt-injection-v2), DataSentinel (DataSentinel-checkpoint-5000), Llama Prompt Guard 2 (meta-llama/Llama-Prompt-Guard-2-86M), Meta-SecAlign-70B (facebook/Meta-SecAlign-70B).
+Here are the model checkpoints we used: gpt-4o (gpt-4o-2024-08-06), gpt-4.1 (gpt-4.1-2025-04-14), claude-sonnet-4 (claude-sonnet-4-20250514), gemini-2.5-flash (gemini-2.5-flash), Deberta (protectai/deberta-v3-base-prompt-injection-v2), DataSentinel (DataSentinel-checkpoint-5000), Llama Prompt Guard 2 (meta-llama/Llama-Prompt-Guard-2-86M), Meta-SecAlign-70B (facebook/Meta-SecAlign-70B).
 For AgentDojo, there are two minor changes to the AgentDojo implementation.
 Two injection tasks in the travel suite are preference attacks, which mislead the agent into choosing another legitimate hotel rather than the target one.
 These attacks are outside our threat model and not realistic because if the attacker can control the information source, they don't need prompt injection or other attack methods targeted at the agent to mislead it; they can directly modify the information to achieve the goal, and even a human cannot distinguish it.
 Thus, we exclude these injection tasks from all experiments.
 For another injection task in the slack suite, the AgentDojo implementation directly looks for the attack tool call in the execution trace to determine whether the attack is successful regardless of whether the tool call succeeds or not.
 In our method, even if the tool is blocked, it still exists in the trace with a blocking message and it would be wrongly classified.
 We manually check all results for this injection task and correct the results.
+For the Manual Approval setting in \cref{sec:eval-indepth}, we assume the user has strong security awareness: they would not grant unrestricted access to highly sensitive tools such as send\_money (i.e., with no constraint on the recipient), and would reject expansions that add a malicious address to the recipient allow list.